László Hudec: Biography

+Hudec's masterpiece is usually considered to be the 22-storey Park Hotel, on Nanjing Road across from Shanghai Racecourse.
+Designed in 1929 and completed in 1934, it was reputed to be the tallest building in East Asia at the time, and remained the tallest in the city until the 1980s.
+It has long been a local landmark, and remains a popular symbol of interwar Shanghai.

+The 1937 D.V.
+Woo Tongwen house is considered one of his most notable designs, using curving streamlined forms all tiled in green.
+It featured four floors of accommodation, and many luxury technical features, such as ducted heating.

+After the value of silver collapsed in 1935, and the Japanese invaded China and surrounded Shanghai in 1937, new projects almost dried up.

-After the Munich Agreement, (1938) Hudec lost his Czechoslovak citizenship and applied to become Hungarian citizen.
+After the Munich Agreement in 1938 Hudec lost his Czechoslovak citizenship and applied to become Hungarian citizen.
 In 1941 he obtained a Hungarian passport and was appointed Honorary Consul of Hungary in Shanghai.

-Hudec's masterpiece is usually considered to be the 22-story Park Hotel, on Nanjing Road across from Shanghai Racecourse.
-Built in 1934, it was the tallest building in the city until the 1980s, and is still a local landmark.

 After leaving Shanghai in 1947, Hudec moved to Lugano and later to Rome.
-In 1950 he moved to Berkeley where he taught at the University of California.
-He died from a heart-attack during an earthquake in 1958.
+In 1950 he moved to Berkeley where he gave lectures in San Fransciso as well as at the University of California.
+He died from a heart-attack in 1958.
 In 1970 his remains were buried in an evangelical cemetery in Banská Bystrica.

+Since the mid 2000s, his work has been rediscovered and featured in various publications in both English and Chinese.